massimobonanni/mslearn-azure-developer/instructions/azure-secure-solutions/01-key-vault-store-retrieve.md

     dotnet new console --framework net8.0
     ```

-1. Run the following commands to add the **Azure.Identity** and **package 2** packages to the project.
+1. Run the following commands to add the **Azure.Identity** and **Azure.Security.KeyVault.Secrets** packages to the project.

     ```
-    dotnet add package Azure.Storage.Queues
     dotnet add package Azure.Identity
+    dotnet add package Azure.Security.KeyVault.Secrets
     ```

 ### Add the starter code for the project